aws/aws-cdk-rfcs/text/0317-third-party-dependency-management.md

 For framework libraries in non-Node languages, the only extra dependencies
-(in addition to the bundled Node ones) are generally only the appropriate JSII runtime.
+(in addition to the bundled Node ones) are generally only the appropriate JSII runtime, plus its dependencies (like Jackson for Java).
 These are updated separately, and are easier for customers to manage, as non-Node package managers make it easy to override the version of a transitive dependency like the JSII runtime in case a security vulnerability is found in it.